ethereum/homestead-guide/source/using-ethereum-the-basics/mining.rst

 You can use your computer's central processing unit (CPU) to mine ether.
 This is no longer profitable, since GPU miners are roughly two orders of magnitude more efficient.
 However, you can use CPU mining to mine on the Morden testnet or a private chain for the purposes of creating the ether you need to test contracts and transactions without spending your real ether on the live network.

-.. note:: that testnet ether has no value other than using it for testing purposes (see :ref: `test-networks`).
+.. note:: The testnet ether has no value other than using it for testing purposes (see :ref: `test-networks`).

 Using geth
 -------------------------------
 When you start up your ethereum node with ``geth`` it is not mining by default.
-To start it in mining mode, you use the ``--mine`` `command line option <https://github.com/ethereum/go-ethereum/wiki/Command-Line-Options>`__.
+To start it in CPU mining mode, you use the ``--mine`` `command line option <https://github.com/ethereum/go-ethereum/wiki/Command-Line-Options>`__.
 The ``-minerthreads`` parameter can be used to set the number parallel mining threads (defaulting to the total number of processor cores).

 ``geth --mine --minerthreads=4``